hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <details  class="myDetails" closed> <summary>Script</summary>

-Jeremy Ellis has been a technology teacher for about 35 years.
+Jeremy Ellis has been a technology teacher for over 30 years.
 In the 1990's he was making 3 layer, 8 node, neural networks and manually adjusting the weights.
 Nothing really worked.
 In 2015 Tensorflow made everything easier.
-By 2019 he was an expert in browser based TensorflowJS.
-Then he switched to physical microcontrollers.
-By 2024 he had become an expert at ML models on the Arduino Pro and the Seeedstudio Esp32.
+By 2019 he was an expert at TensorflowJS.
+Then he switched to physical mcu's.
+By 2024 he had become an expert at ML models on microcontrollers.

 </details>
 <hr>